 Remember that any blow to the head may cause traumatic brain injury (TBI).
 Damage does not necessarily need to be evident on the outside of the head.
 The two major types include:

-- Penetrating injuries – Undoubtedly the most obvious of the injuries, a foreign object enters into the brain and damages a specific area of the brain.
-The localized or focal damage occurs along the route of the object into the brain.
-These symptoms may vary, depending on what area of the brain sustains damage.
+- Penetrating injuries – Undoubtedly the most obvious of the injuries, a foreign object enters the brain and damages a specific area of the brain.
+The localized or focal damage occurs along the object’s route into the brain.
+The symptoms of brain injury trauma may vary, depending on what area of the brain sustains damage.

-- Closed head injuries – These happen when the person receives a blow to the head, when smashing into the dashboard or windshield in a car accident for example.
+- Closed head injuries happen when the person receives a blow to the head when smashing into the dashboard or windshield in a car accident, for example.
 There does not have to be evident trauma.

-Closed head injuries may lead to two different types of brain damage, these include:
+Closed head injuries may lead to two types of brain damage, these include:

-- Primary brain damage – The damage is complete by the time impact is made.
+- Primary brain damage – The damage is complete when the impact is made.
 This may include nerve damage, lacerations, blood clots, bruises, and skull fractures.

 - Secondary brain damage – This damage evolves over time after the initial trauma.
 This may include increased pressure inside of the skull (intracranial pressure), abnormal blood coagulation, intracranial infection, brain swelling (edema)